jdavis/jdavis.github.com/_posts/2014-01-19-github-university-how-college-assignments-should-work.md

 of the past.

 The bulk of our repository usage (roughly 50) is each student's repository to contain their answer sheets.
-These are essentially [Forks][forks] of the main homework repository from the previous paragraph.
+These are essentially manual [Forks][forks] of the main homework repository from the previous paragraph.
 The students are responsible for [syncing][sync] their repositories with the official homework repository to bring in new homeworks as they are released.

 There are a few other repositories like one for the code that I've created for the course and the grading infrastructure the other TA has created.
 We also have